 Think of the group you are intending to reach.
 Where would you plot their present position on their Kingdom journey?
-Now develop a sequenced ministry strategy that will both meet their needs and take them towards che Kingdom.
-The following sets of axes are for this purpose.
+Now develop a sequenced ministry strategy that will both meet their needs and take them towards the Kingdom.
+The following diagram is for this purpose.